LaurieRhodes/PUBLIC-Sentinel-Attack-Simulator/src/server-sentinel-writer/README.md

 2. Set up Data Collection Rules for the event types you plan to use
 3. Configure necessary permissions and access policies
 4. Obtain required credentials (Client ID, Client Secret, Tenant ID)

+Note that the deployment of main.bicep will output te majority of environment variable details that will be required for your Claude desktop configuration file.

 ### Environment Variables